 - administrative forms (e.g. login, register, etc.)

-Below is the widget section of the above theme, where you can see that this particular WordPress theme only includes one widgetized area …
+Here is an enlarged image of the widget panel of the theme shown above, and you can see that this theme only contains one widget-enabled area …

 (Multiple WordPress widget areas)

-How Do I Access My Widgets?
+Where Do I Access My WordPress Widgets?

 The right-hand section of the screen displays your “active” widgets …

-(Activate or deactivate widgets using drag and drop)
+(Activate or deactivate widgets using drag-and-drop)

-By default, your site already comes with several pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.
+In a default WordPress installation, your site already comes with several pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.

 (In a default WordPress installation, your site already comes with several pre-installed widgets)

-- A newsletter subscription form,
+- A subscription form,

-- A click for support button, and
+- A click for support banner, and

 - Click to call sales buttons from a widgetized plugin …